juanbermudezpareja/LineChartReact/readme.md

 # MultiLine Chart

-The propose of this project is showing an example of how to use a multiline chart and the different options that can be configure.
+The propose of this project is showing an example of how to use a multiline chart and the different options that can be configured.

 In this project, there have been used the next libraries to render the multiline chart:
 * D3.js v4
 * React

 ## Instructions to run the project
-To run this project, firstly, it is necessary to install dependencies:
+To run this command, in order to install all the library dependencies:

->npm install
+>npm i

-Secondly, next command will run the app:
+The next step is to run the project using the next command:

 >npm start

-Finally, open your browser in http://localhost:8080 and you will be able to see and play with the multiline chart.
+Open your favourite browser and type http://localhost:8080 in it.
+The multiline chart and a table is on it.

 ## Input data features
-The input data can be configured in three different way:
+Three different ways can be used to be shown datas in the chart:

 1. Using a demo harcoded data.
 In that case, we should not confire anything.
 2. Using a tsv file.
-In that case, we should inform the
+In that case, we should inform the parameter tsvPath in the chart component.
-parameter:
-    - tsvPath.
-Relative path where is located a tsv file with the datas.
 3. Using a csv file.
-In that case, we should inform the parameter:
+In that case, we should inform the parameter csvPath in the chart component.
-    - csvPath.
-Relative path where is located a tsv file with the datas.

 ## Properties configuration